GigawattDigital/securesilo/README.md

 securesilo is a private AI server that you can run on your own hardware or in the cloud.

-Organizations that want to use AI to generate content, but are concerned about the privacy and security of their data, can use securesilo to create a private AI server that is comlletely under their control.
+Organizations that want to use AI to generate content, but are concerned about the privacy and security of their data, can use securesilo to create a private AI server that is completely under their control.

-Using 100% open source software, securesilo provides a secure, end-to-end encrypted service that your users can access via a web-based bot, a command line client, mobile device, or via the securesilo API without having to worry about any of your prompt data or ai-generated content being shared with any third party.
+Using 100% open source software, securesilo provides a secure, end-to-end encrypted service that your users can access via a web-based bot, a command line client, mobile app, or via the securesilo API without having to worry about any of your prompt data or ai-generated content being shared with any third party.